 angeblich – supposedly, people say/so called, … expresses that some information is someone’s claim

 die Angabe – the serve (for tennis and ping pong)

 0 of 6 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which two notions can add the prefix particle an to a verb? (multiple choice) Which statement is NOT true?
+0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which two notions can add the prefix particle an to a verb? (multiple choice) Which statement is NOT true?
 Which of the following statements is FALSE?
 Which phrases express the idea of “to show off, to brag” What does the word der Angeber mean?
 Fill in with the correct form of the words?

 0 Essay(s) Pending (Possible Point(s): 0)